Zilliqa/scilla-docs/docs/source/scilla-by-example.rst

 """""""""""""""""""""""""""""

-In case the caller is different from ``owner``, the transition takes the ``False`` branch and the contract issues an event using the instruction ``event``.
+In case the caller is different from ``owner``, the transition takes the ``False`` branch and the contract emits an event using the instruction ``event``.

 An event is a signal that gets stored on the blockchain for everyone to see.
-If a users using a client application to access the blockchain in order to invoke a transition on a contract, the client application can listen for events that the contract may issue, and alert the user.
+If a user uses a client application to invoke a transition on a contract, the client application can listen for events that the contract may emit, and alert the user.

 More concretely, the output event in this case is: